Next Generation Indie Book Award Finalist 2019 – Inspirational Fiction

 Readers’ Favourite Book Award Finalist 2019 – Religious Theme

-On Kate’s fifteenth birthday, she decides to take a weekend trip with her best friend, Gus, but a cataclysmic flood sweeps through the city streets and sends her tumbling into a world completely different from her own.
-In this land, lightning bolts act as magical staircases…mythical creatures come to life…and the exciting journey takes her from one mysterious realm to another.
+On Kate’s fifteenth birthday, she decides to take a weekend trip to Chicago with her best friend, Gus, but a cataclysmic flood sweeps through the city streets and sends her tumbling into a world completely different from her own.
+In this land, lightning bolts act as magical staircases…mythical creatures come to life…and stars fall from the galaxies.
 It is here that Kate, a girl with special needs and behavioral challenges, will finally be forced to grow up and confront some hard truths about herself.

-Kate runs into someone unexpected, and they are about to have the adventure of a lifetime!
+Kate runs into someone unexpected, and they are about to have the adventure of a lifetime.
 They will be whisked to the end-times, a distant land full of dangers and disasters where the evil Queen Evrisx sets her sights on the young girl.
-Evrisx, with her unnatural powers and taste for human flesh, could not only harm Kate – she could doom the entire world with her actions!
+Evrisx, with her unnatural powers is set to doom the world and the constellation of stars…

 “J.P.H.
 Tan has written an interesting book with Kate in the Land of Myths and Wonders.
 The fantasy element of it is a little reminiscent of Dorothy from the Wizard of Oz and Alice from Alice in Wonderland, but this story has more Christian overtones.” – Readers’ Favorite (S. Gregory), a Midwest Book Review feature